kiedtl/roguelike/doc/statuses.md

 Very useful for throwing off pursuers, assuming there is already a few tiles of distance between.

+## closed melee

+A status conferred by certain weapons.

+Gives a `melee%` bonus if you are in closed space, i.e. there are at least 5 walls adjacent to you (including in diagonal directions).

+See also: open melee.

+## conductive

+Causes you to share electric damage with nearby mobs.
+If those monsters are conductive as well, the electric arc will propagate through them and into monsters adjacent to them as well.
+(Only full rElec will prevent it from propagating).

+Conductivity is typically caused by certain terrain, such as metal floors or shallow water.

 ## copper

 A `<Ctx>` status given by copper terrain, that enables you to do +3 more